klauss-m/prettier-config/readme.md

 ## Extending

-you can extend this config
+you can extend this config:

 ```js
 module.exports = {